quickwit-oss/quickwit/docs/reference/es_compatible_api.md

 :::caution
 The quickwit API will not report errors, you need to check the server logs.

-In Elasticsearch, the `create` action has a specific behavior when the ingest documents contain an identifier (the `_id` field).
+In Elasticsearch, the `create` action has a specific behavior when the ingested documents contain an identifier (the `_id` field).
 It only inserts such a document if it was not inserted before.
 This is extremely handy to achieve At-Most-Once indexing.
 Quickwit does not have any notion of document id and does not support this feature.
 :::